Disruptor: Smog's heavy toll on health, economic activity (IANS Special)

 "Apart from this, I see the rapid talent drain from senior management or even highly skilled resources from NCR due to rising issue of pollution levels."

-Emkay Global Financial Services' Lead Economist, Madhavi Arora, said: "Delhi is bearing massive losses to its economy, per capita income and productivity because of the health impact and consequent loss of human capital due to air pollution."
+According to Madhavi Arora, Lead Economist, Emkay Global Financial Services: "Delhi is bearing massive losses to its economy, per capita income and productivity because of the health impact and consequent loss of human capital due to air pollution.

 "Sectors like tourism, residential real estate amongst others are taking a hit, further acting as a drag to economic growth."

-Furthermore, the mobility of the area's residents start to get impacted due to the phenomenon, said Acuite Ratings & Research Chief Analytical Officer Suman Chowdhury, adding that this impacts contact intensive sectors such as retail and hospitality.
+Furthermore, the mobility of the area's residents start to get impacted due to the phenomenon said Suman Chowdhury, Chief Analytical Officer, Acuite Ratings & Research, adding that this impacts contact intensive sectors such as retail and hospitality.

 Notably, these sectors are currently recovering from the impact of a prolonged pandemic.